 Mollusk reefs, perhaps the most impacted natural habitat type in CHAP, are expansive concentrations of sessile mollusks (usually the Eastern oyster in Florida) occurring in intertidal and subtidal zones to a depth of 40 feet, and are typically referred to as oyster reefs or oyster beds.
 Oyster reef habitat provides numerous ecosystem services: They are essential fish habitat, bio-assimilate nutrients, filter water, reduce turbidity and stabilize shorelines, among numerous other functions.

-Tolley, Volety and Savarese (2005) studied the resident communities of oyster reefs in the Caloosahatchee estuary and identified 10 species of decapods and 16 species of fish living on the oyster reef.
+Tolley, Volety and Savarese (2005) studied the resident communities of oyster reefs in the Caloosahatchee Estuary and identified 10 species of decapods and 16 species of fish living on the oyster reef.
 At least 90% of oyster reef habitat in the Charlotte Harbor region is estimated to have been lost as a result of dredging, mining for road beds, hydrologic changes, and harvest (Boswell, Ott, Birch, & Cobb, 2012).
 Natural predators impacting mollusk reefs within CHAP include stone crabs, blue crabs, oyster drills (Stramonita haemastoma), sheepshead (Archosargus probatocephalus), black drum (Pogonias cromis) and other fishes and invertebrates.
 The relative abundance (0.1%) of oyster reef is low throughout CHAP.
 Lemon Bay and Cape Haze aquatic preserves have a slightly higher percentage (0.2%) of oyster reefs than the other aquatic preserves.

 Salt marshes occur in the portion of the coastal zone affected by tides and seawater but are protected from large waves either by the broad, gently sloping topography of the shore, by a barrier island or by location along a bay or estuary.
 The width of the intertidal zone depends on the slope of the shore and the tidal range.
 Salt marshes may have distinct zones of vegetation, each dominated by a single species of grass or rush.
 Flooding frequency and soil salinity are the two major environmental factors that influence salt marsh vegetation; saltgrass (Distichlis spicata), needle rush (Juncus spp.) and saltmarsh cordgrass (Spartina alterniflora) all tolerate a wide range of salinities.

 Cordgrass is found where the marsh is flooded almost daily, whereas needle rush and saltgrass are found where the marsh is flooded less frequently.
-In Charlotte Harbor, as in all of south Florida, salt marshes generally serve as a transitional zone between mangroves and freshwater marshes..
+In Charlotte Harbor, as in all of South Florida, salt marshes generally serve as a transitional zone between mangroves and freshwater marshes.
 Salt marshes are present in CHAP but are found only in Lemon Bay, Gasparilla Sound-Charlotte Harbor and Pine Island Sound aquatic preserves.
 Mangroves typically outcompete salt marsh vegetation in the estuaries of southwest Florida.

 Mangrove swamps are dense, low forests occurring along relatively flat, intertidal and supratidal shorelines of low wave energy along southern Florida.
 Four species of trees are naturally found in mangrove swamps: red mangrove, white mangrove (Laguncularia racemosa), black mangrove (Avicennia germinans) and buttonwood (Conocarpus erectus).
 Birds utilize mangrove swamps as nesting habitat and fish use their roots as nursery grounds and as protection from predators.
 Mangroves also stabilize substrates and shorelines.
-More than 5% of CHAP is comprised of mangrove swamp, including most of the CHAP shoreline.
+More than 5% of CHAP is composed of mangrove swamp, including most of the CHAP shoreline.

 Threats to mangrove habitat include wide-spread trimming and removal, conversion to hardened shorelines, exotic vegetation and sea level rise.
 Coastal development including sea walls contributes to the loss of the mangrove shoreline and is most apparent in Lemon Bay Aquatic Preserve.